ReviewScore: Misinformed Peer Review Detection with Large Language Models: ReviewScore

+For simplicity, we call the \textsc{Advanced ReviewScore} of claims, arguments, and questions as ClaimScore, ArgScore, and QScore. \end{definition}

 \paragraph{Aggregation methods.} To aggregate premise factuality scores as a single ArgScore, we introduce two aggregation methods: logical conjunction and weighted average.
 Following the literature of logic, an argument is \textit{true} if and only if all premises are \textit{true}.
 We define a premise is \textit{true} if and only if it has factuality score 3--5, and otherwise, it is \textit{false}.
 We dubbed this aggregation as logical conjunction, which follows the binary classification setup.
 However, if an annotator mistakenly evaluates one of premises, then the error propagates to the entire argument.
 To alleviate this issue, we also aggregate by a weighted average.
 Since it is difficult to measure the importance of premises, we instead weighted scores by untrivialness of premises (with a scale of 0--2).
 This is intended to simply filter out trivially true premises by measuring their importance as 0.\footnote{Since we reconstruct every argument as valid (i.e., a set of premises deductively implies a conclusion), there are often conditional premises that make an argument valid but are trivially true.
-Detailed rubric of untrivialness is described in Appendix \ref{sec:prompts}.}
+Detailed rubric of untrivialness is described in Appendix \ref{sec:prompts}.} Specifically, (un)trivialness is decided based on the common knowledge of CS/AI-majoring undergrad students.